biud436/CefMV/README.md

 RSAudio.setMusicVolume(50.0);
 ```

 To set the display resolution, you can now these functions instead of NwJs.
 But this function does not do much at the moment.
-This is just simple functions.
+This is just test functions.

 ```javascript
 RSTools.showMessageBox(title, content, yesCallback, noCallback);